2022 Annual County Government Awards

-Nominations have been extended for the 2021 NH Association of Counties' (NHAC) County Government Public Service Awards!
+Nominations are now closed for the 2022 NHAC County Government Awards.
 Each year the New Hampshire Association of Counties honors individuals for their service to county government and the citizens of their communities.
 Individuals are nominated by their peers and the winners are selected by the NHAC Awards Committee.
-Award recipients will be celebrated at their county's award event.

 Cheshire: Bob Englund